-Forward looking statements are based on management's assumptions, projections and beliefs as of the date of this Annual Report, but they involve a number of risks and uncertainties.
+Forward-looking statements are based on management's assumptions, projections and beliefs as of the date of this Annual Report, but they involve a number of risks and uncertainties.
 Actual results may differ materially from those anticipated in forward-looking statements, as well as from historical performance.
 Factors that could cause actual results to vary from our forward-looking statements include, but are not limited to, the following:

-- changes in U.S. monetary policy or interest rates, including actions taken by the Federal Reserve to normalize monetary policy and to reduce the size of its U.S. Treasury and Agency RMBS bond portfolio; - · fluctuations in the yield curve; - fluctuations in mortgage prepayment rates on the loans underlying our Agency RMBS; - · the availability and terms of financing; - · changes in the market value of our assets, including from changes in net interest spreads, and changes in market liquidity or depth; - the effectiveness of our risk mitigation strategies;
+- changes in U.S. monetary policy or interest rates, including actions taken by the Federal Reserve to normalize monetary policy and to reduce the size of its U.S. Treasury and Agency RMBS bond portfolio; - · fluctuations in the yield curve; - the level, degree and extent of volatility in interest rates or the yield on our assets relative to interest rate benchmarks; - fluctuations in mortgage prepayment rates on the loans underlying our Agency RMBS; - the availability and terms of financing and our hedge positions; - changes in the market value of our assets, including from changes in net interest spreads, market liquidity or depth, and changes in our "at risk" leverage or hedge positions; - the effectiveness of our risk mitigation strategies;

-- conditions in the market for Agency RMBS and other mortgage securities; - actions by the federal, state, or local governments to stabilize the economy, the housing sector or financial markets; - changes to laws, regulations, rules or policies that affect U.S. housing finance activity, the GSE's or the markets for Agency RMBS; - legislative or regulatory changes that affect our status as a REIT, our exemption from the Investment Company Act of 1940 or the mortgage markets in which we participate; and - other risks discussed under Item 1A.
-Risk Factors.
+- conditions in the market for Agency RMBS and other mortgage securities, including changes in the available supply of such securities or investor appetite therefor; - · actions by the federal, state, or local governments that affect the economy, the housing sector or financial markets; - the direct or indirect effects of geopolitical events, including war, terrorism, civil discord, embargos, trade or other disputes, or natural disasters, on conditions in the markets for Agency RMBS or other mortgage securities, the terms or availability of funding for our business, or our ongoing business operations; - the availability of personnel, operational resources, information technology and other systems to conduct our operations; - · changes to laws, regulations, rules or policies that affect U.S. housing finance activity, the GSE's or the markets for Agency RMBS; and - legislative or regulatory changes that affect our status as a REIT, our exemption from the Investment Company Act of 1940 or the mortgage markets in which we participate.